garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 * We found out baby Sutton would be baby girl Sutton via a reveal cake from McKinney & Doyle at Grace's parents.
-   * My parents say the gender first - a few weeks prior - and then called in the cake color.
+   * My parents saw the gender first - a few weeks prior - and then called in the cake color.
-* We went to Chicago for a weekend to watch a Cubs game at Wrigley and hang out with Eric, Jordan (college roommate), Anna, and Blake.
+* We went to Chicago for a weekend to watch a Cubs game at Wrigley and hang out with Eric, Jordan,
+Anna, and Blake.
 Wrigley was quite possibly the coolest ballpark I have ever been to - an admittedly small sample of Progressive in Cleveland, Am Fam in Milwaukee, and PNC in Pittsburgh.
 We also went